RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 This is a role that will be assumed by Roadie to access AWS resources in this account.
 ```

-10.

-11. It should look like this
+10. It should look like this

 ![role-confirmation](./role-confirmation.png)

-10. Click ”Create role”.
+11. Click ”Create role”.
 Your cross federation role is now created.

 ## Step 2: Restrict the new role trust relationships to Roadie only

 1. Search for IAM in the services box and then click on ”Roles” on the left handside tab.

-2. Search for your newly created role (e.g. ”mycompany-roadie-read-only-role”) and click on it.
+2. Search for your newly created role (e.g. ”roadie-read-only-role”) and click on it.

 You should see a page like this